Cover image for Jehu’s Tribute: What Can Biblical Studies Offer Assyriology? Edited by Jeffrey L. Cooley and Rannfrid I. Lasine Thelle

 Edited by Jeffrey L. Cooley and Rannfrid I. Lasine Thelle

-“From its inception as originally subsidiary to Biblical Studies, Assyriology has developed into a full-fledged and far-flung discipline that has offered much to its intellectual predecessor.
-In Jehu’s Tribute, a world-class set of scholars reverse that direction of influence, pursuing the gifts Biblical Studies may offer back to Assyriology.
+“From its inception as originally subsidiary to biblical studies, Assyriology has developed into a full-fledged and far-flung discipline that has offered much to its intellectual predecessor.
+In Jehu’s Tribute, a world-class set of scholars reverse that direction of influence, pursuing the gifts biblical studies may offer back to Assyriology.
 I know of nothing quite like this volume; it is a significant and singular achievement.”

 • Description